RobertP-SyndicateLabs/SIC-lang/README.md

 License

-Apache 2.0 — allowing open experimentation, commercial adoption, and research use.
+Apache 2.0 — open for experimentation, research, and commercial use.